idia640/presentations/week06/PITCHME.md

 Kahneman calls this a mental shotgun (excess computation) combined with intensity matching makes it possible to have intuitive judgements about things that we know little about.

 Follow-up studies...
 Wartime to peacetime voting preference (ULittle, Roberts, Jones, Debruine 2012)

 What about in advertising?

 "Imagine that an organization has a list of FB friends, and through some kind of algorithm can detect two friends that you like the most.
 And then they create, in real time, a facial composite of these two friends.
 Now studies prior to ours have shown that people don't recognize any longer even themselves in facial composites, but they react to those composites in a positive manner.
-So next time you are looking for a certain prodct, and there is an ad suggesting you to buy it, it will not just be a standard spokeperson.
+So next time you are looking for a certain product, and there is an ad suggesting you to buy it, it will not just be a standard spokesperson.
 It will be one of your friends, and you will not even know that this is happening. " (Aquisti, 2013)

 ---